-DAY 6: AMRITSAR TO PARAGPUR
+DAY 6: AMRITSAR TO PRAGPUR

-Today embark on you exploration of the Himalayan hillstations of India!
-After breakfast, drive approximately 3-4 hours (120km) to Paragpur, India's first heritage village.
+Today embark on your exploration of the Himalayan hill stations of India.
+After breakfast, drive approximately three to four hours to Pragpur, India's first heritage village, stopping on the way to visit the temple Chintpurni (refer to the Appropriate Dress section below).
 In the afternoon commence a walking tour of the town, exploring the cobblestone streets and visit some local artisans.
-The duration of the walking tour will be approximately 2 to 3 hours.
+The duration of the walking tour will be approximately two to three hours.